 - There’s been a small decline in leads overall – but daytime leads are up 50%

-- We’ve spoken with call tracking partners, and they’ve seen a small drop in enquiries – but Calldrip points out: there’s a huge change in daytime behaviour that’s revealing huge process weakness if dealers don’t adjust their management procedures.
+- We’ve previously spoken with call tracking partners, and they’ve seen a small drop in enquiries – but Calldrip‘s findings at the start of covid, are just as relevant today: there’s a huge change in daytime behaviour that’s revealing huge process weakness if dealers don’t adjust their management procedures.

-Daytime behaviour has peaked – but dealers aren’t responding.
+Daytime behaviour has peaked – but some dealers aren’t responding.

 Calldrip recommends dealers look at improving their response times and connection rates for phone call enquiries – this feels like a great area to focus on in the current climate.